cortexproject/cortex/docs/configuration/config-file-reference.md

 # CLI flag: -distributor.extra-query-delay
 [extra_queue_delay: <duration> | default = 0s]

+# The sharding strategy to use.
+Supported values are: default, shuffle-sharding.
+# CLI flag: -distributor.sharding-strategy
+[sharding_strategy: <string> | default = "default"]

 # Distribute samples based on all labels, as opposed to solely by user and
 # metric name.
 # CLI flag: -distributor.shard-by-all-labels